ruslanosipov/ruslanosipov.github.io/source/_posts/2021-05-30-how-i-write.markdown

 I try to proofread in a different software suite, or with different fonts and colors: it helps create further distance between the content and I. For instance, I write this post in Vim using Markdown, but I proofread by reading the final preview using my blog's visual theme.

-It often helps to read things out loud too: really anything to change up the way you perceive the text.
+It often helps to read things out loud too: anything you can do to change up the way you perceive the text.

 ----